-mechanisms through which LSAPs may be expected to stimulate the economy and present some empirical evidence on those effects.
-In particular, LSAPs reduce the supply to the private sector of assets with long duration (and, in the case of mortgage securities, highly negative convexity) and increase the supply of assets (bank reserves) with zero duration and convexity.2 To the extent that private investors do not view these assets as perfect substitutes, the reduction in supply of the riskier longer term assets reduces the risk premiums required to hold them and thus reduces their yields.
-We assess the extent to which LSAPs had the desired effects on market interest rates using two different approaches and find that the purchases resulted in economically meaningful and long-lasting reductions in longer term interest rates on a range of securities, including securities that were not included in the purchase programs.
-We show that these reductions in interest rates primarily reflect lower risk premiums rather than lower expectations of future short-term interest rates.3 We conclude with a discussion of issues raised by these policies and potential lessons for implementing monetary policy at the zero bound in the future.
+In this paper, we review the Federal Reserve's experience with implementing the LSAPs and describe some of the challenges raised by such large purchases in a relatively short time.
+In addition, we discuss the economic mechanisms through which LSAPs may be expected to stimulate the economy and present some empirical evidence on those effects.
+In particular, LSAPs reduce the supply to the private sector of assets with long duration (and, in the case of mortgage securities, highly negative convexity) and increase the supply of assets (bank reserves) with zero duration and convexity.
+3 To the extent that private investors do not view these assets as perfect substitutes, the reduction in supply of the riskier longer-term assets reduces the risk premiums required to hold them and thus reduces their yields.
+We assess the extent to which LSAPs had the desired effects on market interest rates using two different approaches and find that LSAPs caused economically meaningful and long-lasting reductions in longer-term interest rates on a range of securities, including on securities that were not included in the purchase programs.
+We show that these reductions in interest rates primarily reflect lower risk premiums rather than lower expectations of future short-term interest rates.
+We conclude with a discussion of issues raised by these policies and potential lessons for implementing monetary policy at the zero bound in the future.